arobson/consequent/README.md

 This approach borrows from event sourcing, CQRS and CRDT work done by others.
 It's not original, but perhaps a slightly different take on event sourcing.

 ### Events
-An event is generated as a result of an actor processing a message (event or command).
+An event is generated as a result of an actor processing a comand message.
 Actor mutation happens later as a result of applying events against the actor.

-Each event will have a correlation id to specify which actor produced the event, an event id, a timestamp and a initiatedBy field to indicate the command message id and type that triggered the event creation.
+Each event will have a correlation id to specify which actor produced the event.
+It will also have an event id, timestamp and initiatedBy field to indicate the command message id and type that triggered the event creation.

 Any time an actor's present state is required (on read or on processing a command), events are loaded and ordered by time + event id (as a means to get some approximation of total ordering) and then applied to the last actor state to provide a 'best known current actor state'.

 ### Actors
 An actor is identified by a unique id and a vector clock.
 Instead of mutating and persisting actor state after each message, actors generate events when processing a message.
 Before processing a message, an actor's last available persisted state is loaded from storage, all events generated since the actor was persisted are loaded and applied to the actor.

-After some threshold of applied events is crossed, the resulting actor will be persisted with a new vector clock to prevent the number of events that need to be applied from becoming a bottleneck over time.
+After some threshold of applied events is crossed, the resulting actor will be persisted with a new vector clock to prevent the number of events that need to be applied from creating an unbounded negative impact to performance over time.

 __The Importance of Isolation__
 The expectation in this approach is that actors' messages will be processed in isolation at both a machine and process level.
-Another way to put this is that no two messages for an actor should be processed at the same time in a cluster.
+Another way to put this is that no two messages for an actor should be processed at the same time in an environment.
 The exception to this assumption is network partitions.
 Read on to see how this approach deals with partitions.

 #### Models vs. Views
-Actors can represent either a model (an actor that processes commands) and a view (an actor that aggregates events).
+Actors can represent either a model, an actor that processes commands and produces events, or a view, an actor that only aggregates events produced by other models.
 The intent is to represent application behavior and features through models and use views to simply aggregate events to provide read models or materialized views for the application.

 This provides CQRS at an architectural level in that model actors and view actors can be hosted in separate processes that use specialized transports/topologies for communication.

 ### Divergent Replicas
-In the event of a network partition, if messages are processed for the same actor on more than one partition, replicas will be created.
-These divergent replicas may result in multiple copies of the same actor which have divergent state.
+In the event of a network partition, if commands or events are processed for the same actor on more than one partition, replicas can be created.
+These replicas may result in multiple copies of the same actor with different state.
 When this happens, multiple actors will be retrieved when the next message is processed.

 To resolve this divergence, the system will walk the actors' ancestors to find the latest shared ancestor and apply all events that have occured since that ancestor to produce a 'correct' actor state.

 ### Ancestors
-An ancestor is just a previous snapshot identified by the combination of the actor id and the vector clock.
+An ancestor is a previous snapshot identified by the combination of the actor id and the vector clock.
 Ancestors exist primarily to resolve divergent replicas that may occur during a partition.

 > Note - some persistence adapaters may include configuration to control what circumstances snapshots (and therefore ancestors) can be created under.
 Avoiding divergence is preferable but will trade performance for simplicity if partitions are frequent or long-lived.